Consensys/fc-latency-map/docs/technical-design.md

 ## Description

-The FC Latency Map is composed of 2 services:
+The FC Latency Map is composed of 2 main services:

 - The <strong>Manager</strong> is responsible for getting all active miners and creating a latency metric for each.
 Manager data is stored in a local PostgreSQL database and each time measurements are made a JSON file is exported.